zio/zio/microsite/src/main/tut/usage/ref.md

 ---
-layout: page
+layout: docs
-position: 2
-section: home
+section: usage
-title:  "Ref"
+title:  "Refs"
 ---

 # Ref

-A `Ref[A]` is a mutable reference that contains a value of type `A`.
-The two basic operations are `set`, which fills the `Ref` with a new value, and `get`, which retrieves its current content.
+A `Ref[A]` is a mutable location that contains a value of type `A`.
+The two basic operations are `set` which fills the `Ref` with a new value, and `get` which retrieves its current content.
 All operations on a `Ref` are atomic and thread-safe, providing a reliable foundation for synchronizing concurrent programs.

 ```tut:silent
 import scalaz.zio._